 The storehouse that survived the Tawaraya fire, the former Kaneko Residence, a merchant house from the Edo period

-the former Kaneko residence is a valuable Edo period building remaining in Akita City (the main house was destroyed in the Tawaraya fire and rebuilt in 1887), and during the Edo period it operated as a pawn shop and second-hand clothing store, and from the Meiji period it dealt in kimonos.
+The former Kaneko Residence's storehouse is a valuable Edo-period building remaining in Akita City (the main house was destroyed in the Tawaraya fire and rebuilt in 1887).
+During the Edo period, it operated as a pawnshop and used clothing store, and from the Meiji era onwards, it dealt in kimono fabrics.
 Business continued in this building until 1982 (Showa 57), after which it was donated to Akita City.
-It is a designated tangible cultural property of Akita City.
+It is designated as an Akita City Tangible Cultural Property.

 It is currently on display as part of the Folk Performing Arts Heritage Museum (Neburi Nagashi Hall), an exhibition and resource center established to preserve and pass on Akita City's traditional performing arts and folk events, including Kanto